 The mission of the Elephant Reintroduction Foundation is to acquire either through donation or purchase captive elephants and reintroduce them to protected forest habitat to live as wild elephants.”

 The Elephant Reintroduction Foundation manages three vast forest sanctuaries in Thailand where, so far, over one hundred formerly captive elephants have been successfully released back into natural habitat.
-As of 2016 there have been twelve baby elephants born in these protected areas to the formerly captive elephants who have naturally mated in the wild.
+As of 2016 there have been thirteen baby elephants born in these protected areas to the formerly captive elephants who have naturally mated in the wild.
 The elephants roam free and there are no tourists visiting these sanctuaries.
 To celebrate the work of the Foundation, World Elephant Day was created to bring attention to the plight of Asian and African elephants worldwide, because both species face numerous threats pushing them towards extinction.
 World Elephant Day was conceived in 2011 by the Elephant Reintroduction Foundation and filmmakers Patricia Sims and Michael Clark, and was officially launched on August 12, 2012.
 Today, Patricia Sims continues to lead and direct World Elephant Day.

 The Elephant Reintroduction Foundation has a team of 28 field staff who are based in the three forest sanctuaries.
 They are all uniquely skilled and trained in forestry and wildlife management, conservation and elephant behavior.
 Some of them have grown up with elephants and are former mahouts.

-For the past ten years, the Elephant Reintroduction Foundation has kept a regular blog and website that is updated weekly to chronicle the lives of the elephants and the organization’s activities in the three forest sanctuaries.
+For over the past ten years, the Elephant Reintroduction Foundation has kept a regular blog and website that is updated weekly to chronicle the lives of the elephants and the organization’s activities in the three forest sanctuaries.
 All sponsorship and donation funds directly support the work of the Foundation and care for the elephants in the field.
 The Foundation’s annual reports are independently audited yearly by Ernst & Young Office Ltd. and are available on the website.

 To learn more please visit the Elephant Reintroduction Foundation’s website.